FSInventoryOrg/FSInventory/docs/docker-img-usage.md

 ## MongoDB Backup Procedure
 - Make sure to follow and execute the **`Setup MongoDB Command Line DB Tools`**
 - Start your currently using docker container (old one), instructed on **`Docker command and control scripts`** above
-- Open a command prompt or on git bash (Open CMD/Gitbash in C:\Users\documents)
+- Open a command prompt or on Gitbash (Open CMD/Gitbash in C:\Users\documents)
 - To generate a backup, run this command `mongodump --uri "mongodb://fullscale:fullscale@localhost:27020/inventory?authSource=admin" --out ./data/backup`

 ## MongoDB Restore Procedure